benal20/Agenda.gml/README.md

 # What are Agendas?

-Agendas can be used to schedule callbacks which need to execute in a specific order, but not all at the same time.
+An Agenda is a struct that allows you to schedule and delay the execution of callbacks until after pre-requisites called Todos have been completed.
+Agendas can be chained off of each other, making them especially useful for multi-stage animation systems.

 Agendas have 3 main components:

 - **Resolution** - What happens when the Agenda is resolved.
 - **Todos** - Structs that need to be completed in order for the Agenda to be resolved.
-- **Handler** - A method for creating Todos to add to the Agenda.
+- **Handler** - A method for creating Todos within an Agenda.

 # Using Agendas